 Industrial uses include manufacturing, assembling, processing, fabricating, research and development, warehousing, distributing, and wholesaling, and sales and service accessory to these uses.
+Some types of urban agriculture, such as vertical agricultural facilities and greenhouses, may be considered an industrial use.
 Film studios are also considered an industrial use.